-With the name Costa Rica meaning the “rich coast”, it certainly lives up to its name by having some of the best surfing destinations in the world.
-On this article we will show you the top 10 surfing spots in Costa Rica that you don’t want to miss out
+Meaning the “rich coast”, it certainly lives up to its name by having some of the best-surfing destinations in the world.

 During the past 10 years, Tamarindo has become very well known as a favorite surfing spot and beach party town.

-The third place in our Top 10 surfing destinations in Costa Rica: Playa Avellanas! boasts world-class waves that break consistently year round.
+Playa Avellanas! boasts world-class waves that break consistently year-round.
 Situated in a very receptive location for surf, Avellanas can handle the big swells and provide quality waves on smaller days that are perfect for learning.

 There are five main peaks (not including the secret spots) along Playa Avellanas that work on different tides, offering all day surf sessions if you can handle it.